 - There will be noise, vibration, dust, traffic congestion, temporary parking loss, lane reductions, street closures in the construction zone, and disruption to normal neighborhood activity.

 - Daytime work hours are 7:00 a.m. to 6:00 p.m.
 Monday through Friday.
 The contractor may schedule work during the same hours on Saturdays.

-- Some streets will close to through traffic during work hours, but the contractor maintains local access.
+- Some streets will close to through traffic during work hours, but the contractor will maintain local access.
 You may experience delays getting to your home or business.

 - Parking is prohibited in work zones during work hours.

-- Some TriMet bus routes and bus stops will be relocated during construction phases.
-Go to trimet.org to see schedule changes or call 503-238-7433.
+- TriMet will relocate some bus routes and bus stops during construction phases.
+Go to www.trimet.org to see schedule changes or call 503-238-7433.

 - Construction will not interrupt other utilities.

 - A city construction inspector is on-site during work hours.
 The on-site inspector may be able to help you with any immediate needs.Equipment and materials will be secured on the street after work hours.